kstenschke/doShell/README.md

 1. Ease scripted automation of controlling web browser in- and output
 2. Support the same language on linux and mac os
-3. Make the language concise: commands should be as short as possible, while as much self-explanatory as possible
+3. Make it concise:
+   1. Commands should be as short as possible, but as self-explanatory as possible
-4. Keep it brief: automation commands include a plausible delay, so that following commands wont fire too early (if they do though, additional delays can be scripted vai ``sleep`` commands).
+   2. To avoid 50% of doShell scripts being ``sleep`` commands, automation commands include a plausible minimum delay.
 5. Don't reinvent the wheel:
    1. Reuse existing tools  (shell script, xdotool / apple script, ...)
    2. While there is no dedicated editor, linter or syntax highlightning